Warrenton, Oregon: Geography

 Standing at the northwestern extreme of Oregon, Warrenton is about 5 mi west of Astoria, across the Youngs Bay bridge, which spans over 4200 ft of the Youngs Bay estuary at the mouth of the Columbia River.

 According to the United States Census Bureau, the city has a total area of 17.66 sqmi, 12.77 sqmi of which is land and 4.89 sqmi is water.

 Warrenton has one charter fishing port in Hammond and a major commercial fishing port in downtown Warrenton.

 Community

 Warrenton is made up of the previously individual communities of Flavel, Fort Stevens, Hammond, Lexington, and Skipanon.
 The Fort Stevens post office operated at the Fort Stevens military post from 1899 to 1949.
 Hammond voted to disincorporate in November 1991 and merged with Warrenton on December 5.
 Hammond was named for lumberman Andrew B. Hammond, who completed the Astoria and Columbia River Railroad.
 Hammond, originally the site of a Clatsop village called Ne-ahk-stow, has its own ZIP Code of 97121, but is now technically part of Warrenton.

 Climate

-This region experiences mildly warm and dry summers, with no average monthly temperatures above 71.6 F. It's typically overcast or rainy due to its proximity to the ocean, but it does have some sunshine.
-According to the Köppen Climate Classification system, Warrenton has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences mildly warm and dry summers, with no average monthly temperatures above 71.6 F. It is typically overcast or rainy due to its proximity to the ocean, but it does have some sunshine.
+According to the Köppen Climate Classification system, Warrenton has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.